External Door Sizing

 80 inches tall, up to 8 ft tall.

 The International Residential Code requires that front door dimensions be at least 36 inches wide and 80 inches tall.
-When you buy standard-sized doors, the standard door width is 36 inches wide and the height is 80 inches, and these are designed to fit in a rough opening that is 38 inches by 82 ½ inches.
+When you buy a standard front door size, the standard front door width is 36 inches wide and the height is 80 inches, and these are designed to fit in a rough opening that is 38 inches by 82 ½ inches.
 This extra space is intended for the jamb and the floor covering.
 You will need to allow for a small amount of space around the outside of the door for smooth opening and closing.

 Buying Made to Measure External Doors

-If you live in a period property, or your home is newer but was made with doors that were an unusual size, then you may want to buy made-to-measure doors instead of trying to cut normal doors down to size.
+If you live in a period property, or your home is newer but was made with doors that were an unusual size, then you may want to buy made-to-measure doors instead of trying to cut standard exterior door sizes down to size.
 In fact, depending on the material you want your doors to be made from, made-to-measure doors may be the only option.
 A lot of period properties in particular do not conform to standard door sizes, and it is not possible to trim UPVC or metal doors, for example.

 In addition, while you can cut wood doors down to size, if you want extra wide doors, you will need to get them custom made.
 It can take 10-12 weeks to get an extra-tall or extra-wide door made, depending on the size and the type of material.